oogles/djem/docs/topics/pagination.rst

 In the template
 ===============

 Rendering a block of links to control pagination of a result list (first, last, next, previous, etc) can also involve boilerplate code and repetition.
-The :ref:`tags-paginate` template tag allows one-line generation of such pagination links.
+The :ttag:`paginate` template tag allows one-line generation of such pagination links.
 Simply pass it the same Django ``Page`` instance used to render the list itself and it will render appropriate page navigation links.
 This allows quick and easy rendering of a consistent paged-list navigation block site wide.

+.. versionadded:: 0.6

 For example, where ``user_list`` is a ``Page`` instance: